P-PATCH COMMUNITY GARDENING PROGRAM

 DO I HAVE TO DO?

 There are some specific rules that apply to gardening in P-Patch community garden.
-You should read over the rules for participants. provide seeds, soil, tools, and labor.
+You should read over the Rules for Participants (see link above). provide seeds, soil, tools, and labor.
 Garden organically (NO synthetic chemicals including; pesticides, insecticides, herbicides, weed-killers, and fertilizers).
 Care for your plot and pathways year-round and contribute 8 hours for the whole garden (not inside your plot) each year, four of those hours must be at your garden.

 CAN I VOLUNTEER?

 If you are a P-Patch gardener you are required to volunteer 8 hours annually to the common good of the garden.
 If you are waiting to become a P-Patch member or interested in just helping out, there are ways to help out.
 Please refer to the following Volunteer Interest Sheet, to see different ways you can help out.
 Check with the P-Patch office if you are a non-member and want to volunteer.
 There is a lot of opportunities to get involved with gardens under construction.
 You should refer to the map of gardens to see if there is one near you.
 You must Collect and report your hours at new and rebuilt gardens.

 CAN I GROW?